youyinnn/youyinnn.github.io/src/assets/_posts/Machine Learning Week1 Note.md

 #### How does gradient descent converge with a fixed step size $\alpha$?

 The intuition behind the convergence is that $\frac{d}{d\theta_1} J(\theta_1)$ approaches 0 as we approach the bottom of our convex function.
 At the minimum, the derivative will always be 0 and thus we get:

 $$
 \theta_1:=\theta_1-\alpha * 0
 $$

 ![img](../../../public/img/4668349e04cf0c4489865e133d112e98.png)

-This means that once we hit the local minimal point, the update of the gradient descent will **remain unchanged**.
+This means that once we hit the local minimal point, the update of the gradient descent will **remain unchanged** cause the derivative term will always be zero.

 #### Gradient Descent for Linear Regression

 ![image-20220110202058883](../../../public/img/image-20220110202058883.png)

 Going back to the linear regression model we discussed before, if we are trying to use the gradient descent algorithm on that, we can come up with:

 $$
 \begin{aligned}
 \frac{d}{d\theta_j} J(\theta_0, \theta_1) &= \frac{d}{d\theta_j} \cdot {1 \over 2m}\cdot  \stackrel{m}{\sum_{i=1}}(h_\theta(x^{(i)}) \space\space - \space\space y^{(i)})^2
 \\
 &=
 \frac{d}{d\theta_j} \cdot {1 \over 2m}\cdot  \stackrel{m}{\sum_{i=1}}(\theta_0 + \theta_1x^{(i)} \space\space - \space\space y^{(i)})^2
 \end{aligned}
 $$

 Then we need to figure out the **partial derivative** of two $\theta s$.
 And we get:

 $$
 \begin{aligned}
 j = 0, \enspace \frac{d}{d\theta_0} J(\theta_0, \theta_1) &=\frac{1}{m}\stackrel{m}{\sum_{i=1}}(h_\theta(x^{(i)}) - y^{(i)})